frickm/dustingetz.github.com/_drafts/monads.md

 `mmap` knows about bind, but it doesn't care which `bind` we're using.
 This version of `mmap` will work with ANY monadic function, whether we're using the maybe-monad, the error-monad, or any other monad.
 The specific behavior of the monad is abstracted behind the `bind` and `unit` functions.
 If we write the code such that a different `bind` is in scope, `mmap` still works.

-## monads can be combined

-- change error monad to not short circuit (maybe monad does that), and then compose the monads to combine them
-- need python way to abstract away which monad we're "inside" of

 ## cont-m

-- make the bank API asynchronous, but keep composability
+TODO make the bank API asynchronous, but keep composability.

+We can make the underlying API asynchronous and callback-oriented, and we can abstract away all the callback plumbing with continuation monad, so we still look like function composition. wait, what? wait, yes. haha.

-## TODO
+## other monads?

-I'm not sure where to go after that, and how to integrate this story with monad transformers. is there a use case for cont-m here? what benefit might we get from that, parallelism? laziness? falling back when a low-level error (like connection interrupted) occurs? state-monad for when the bank wants to know if someone is asking other banks for a loan? i'll want to compare the monadic code to traditional versions with only first-order functions, to demonstrate (or not!) that the monadic code leads to writing better code faster with less bugs.
+- state monad - when a bank wants to know if person is asking other banks for a loan
+- parallelism, laziness?
+- restarting computations, in the event of a low level error that we can recover from? continuation monad again

 ## references